Nick Kyrgios: Tennis bad boy back in trouble

 Three days after winning the biggest title of his career in Japan -- and, crucially, keeping his composure in doing so -- Nick Kyrgios was back in trouble.

 At the Shanghai Masters on Wednesday, the controversial 21-year-old imploded against a player ranked 110th, Mischa Zverev, and exited in merely 48 minutes, losing 6-3 6-1.
+Towards the end of the drubbing, he was even booed.

 Trailing 3-1 and facing a break point in the first set, Kyrgios simply tapped over his serve, began walking to his chair and allowed the German to hit an easy winner past him.

-In no mood to stick around in the second-round clash, Kyrgios later again began walking to his chair as soon as Zverev made contact with a serve, hit an exhibition like 'tweener' approaching the net under little pressure and opted for a drop-shot return on the final point of the encounter.
+That wasn't it.
+In no mood to stick around in the second-round clash, Kyrgios later began walking to his chair as soon as Zverev made contact with a serve, hit an exhibition like 'tweener' approaching the net under little pressure and opted for a drop-shot return on the final point of the encounter.

-All that after triumphing in Tokyo on Sunday to reach a new career high in the rankings, 14th, and aid his chances of qualifying for the year-end ATP World Tour Finals for the first time.
-He also revealed he had hired a fitness trainer, seemingly a sign of his determination to improve.
+According to AP, the display prompted one fan to yell out, "respect the game."
+Kyrgios shouted back, "You want to come here and play?"

+In his briefing with reporters, Kyrgios said he didn't think he owed it to the supporters to put in a better performance.

+"I'm good at hitting a tennis ball at the net.
+Big deal.
+I don't owe them anything," he was quoted as saying by AP.
+"If you don't like it, I didn't ask you to come watch.
+Just leave."

-Shortly after the match, Kyrgios apologized on Twitter.
+Kyrgios then apologized on Twitter.

 Apology